brunocampos01/understanding-the-python-ecosystem/README.md

 :anger: **_Python's Behavior_**

-This topic describe how the language is designed and how it works.
+This topic describes how the language is designed and how it works.
 - [Compiler and interpreter](#compiler-and-interpreter)
 - [How Python runs a program](#how-python-runs-a-program)
 - [How Python search path module](#how-python-search-path-module)